klahrich/chiefhustler/content/diary/61-portfolio-update-june2022.md

 I flip-flopped, I tried to tie to the market, and I got punished for it.

-It's one thing to hear Buffet talk about it, it's another to do it and experience it ourselves.
+It's one thing to hear Buffett talk about it, it's another to do it and experience it ourselves.

 Enough said.
 At this point either the lessons have been learned (and I hope that is the case) or they'll never be.